ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_selection_reduction/_cheatsheet.md

 Techniques:

-- **Filter Method:** We can perform various statistical tests between features & responses to identify which features are more relevant than others.
+- **Filter Method**: We can perform various statistical tests between features & responses to identify which features are more relevant than others.

   | Feature\Response | Continuous            | Categorical  |
   |------------------|-----------------------|--------------|